mitmath/18337sp2023-yassine_el_janati__georgios_efstathiadis-SDE-PINN-Solver/README.md

 * [ ] Add Wiener process handling for SDEs in solver
   * [x] Change the network to handle the Wiener process (+n input dim)
     * [x] ~~Currently, give a SDEProblem as an input (instead of ODEProblem) calls rode_solve instead of ode_solve.
 Investigate this issue.~~ Solved by removing rode_solve.jl inclusion in module export.
+    * Note: don't use additional parameters *p* to get the number of KKL terms to keep because then we have to modify every solve function because it gets passed in the callback.
+Instead, we hard-code the n parameter.

   * [ ] Change the loss function to handle the Wiener process
   * [ ] ...